yuvrajvirdi/Astral/README.md

 # Astral 🌌

-* Work in progress at a custom compiler
+* Work in progress at a custom language
 ## Planning to add:
 * loops
 * conditionals